SolarLune/tetra3d/readme.md

 	// Models, Lights, and Nodes (which are essentially "empties" one can
 	// use for positioning and parenting) can, as well.

-	// We can place Models, Cameras, and other Nodes with Node.SetWorldPosition() or
+	// We can place Models, Cameras, and other Nodes with node.SetWorldPositionVecVec() or
-	// Node.SetLocalPosition().
+	// node.SetLocalPositionVecVec().
 Both functions take a 3D vector.Vector from kvartborg's
 	// vector package.

 	// The *World variants position Nodes in absolute space; the Local variants